NEW: “988” is a three-digit phone number available for suicide prevention & mental health emergencies across the United States.

 Here are some resources to help with mental health issues.
 Additional local mental health professionals, support groups and related services can be found in the Resource Directory section of our website.

-The Southington Behavioral Health Resource Directory is a comprehensive guide to behavioral health and community resources including outpatient and inpatient care for children, adolescents, and adults, as well as details about confidential assessments, short and long-term counseling, psychotherapy, family therapy, and mental health treatment.
+Facilitates access to behavioral and mental health care for Southington residents.
+Their Southington Behavioral Health Resource Directory is a comprehensive guide to behavioral health and community resources including outpatient and inpatient care for children, adolescents, and adults, as well as details about confidential assessments, short and long-term counseling, psychotherapy, family therapy, and mental health treatment.
 The directory also includes information about accessing transportation and food as well as new information regarding drug collection drop boxes, treatment for opioid misuse, health services, and advocacy.

-Mobile Crisis Intervention Services serves children and adolescents experiencing a mental health crisis.
+Serves children and adolescents experiencing a mental health crisis.
 Trained mental health professionals from across the state can respond immediately, face-to-face or by phone, to help manage the child’s behavioral or emotional crisis.
 This could include a child threatening to harm themselves or others and uncontrolled anger or aggression.
 Note that even preschool children can benefit from these services.

-In Connecticut, the Department of Children and Families (DCF) provides these crisis services for children and youth through the Emergency Mobile Psychiatric Service (EMPS).
+In Connecticut, the Department of Children and Families (DCF) provides crisis services for children and youth through the Emergency Mobile Psychiatric Service (EMPS).

 Phone: Call 2-1-1, then pick 1 for crisis and 1 for mobile crisis

-Kids Mental Health Info.com by the Child Health and Development Institute of Connecticut, Inc. provides information and resources plus guidance in determining if your child needs help and how to find it.
+By the Child Health and Development Institute of Connecticut, Inc. provides information and resources plus guidance in determining if your child needs help and how to find it.